 Written by: Steve A. Neff MSW

-The following is written from a C & P examiners perspective relating to psychiatric exams.
+The following is written from a VA Compensation and Pension Examiners perspective relating to psychiatric exams.
 It is a good guideline for all exams but I only did psych exams.
 I’ve been examined by the VA for multiple problems and this is my format when I go to be examined.
 A little common sense and clarity of thinking will go a long ways towards getting you what you are entitled.

 Be on time or a little early.